FAQs

 -

-Consult with your local plank supplier about his tolerances.
+Consult with your local plank supplier about their tolerances.
 Plank should be carefully detailed around steel columns to assure proper bearing and avoid interference.
 Clip angles are often added to columns for plank bearing.
-NOTE: Some engineers will stop steel bracing short of the "work point" to simplify plank & grout installation.
-A Plank detailer familiar with steel and plank projects is recommended.

 -